Ideal Weight Calculator

 Who is this tool designed for?

-It is aimed at adults aged around 18 to 65 with no serious medical conditions.
-It is not designed for children, teenagers, pregnancy, very frail older adults or people under active medical treatment; in those cases you should ask a doctor or dietitian instead.
+It is designed for adults around age 18 to 65 without major medical issues.
+It is not for children, teens, pregnancy, frail older adults, or active treatment cases.
+In those situations, consult a doctor or dietitian.

 How do the Devine, Hamwi, Robinson and Miller formulas work?